First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 JANEWAY: Bottom line.
 Do you think we should do what they're asking?

-CHAKOTAY: I really care about what happens to these people, so in my heart I'd
+CHAKOTAY: I really care about what happens to these people, so in my

-JANEWAY: I know it'd mean imposing a choice on thousands of people who had no
+JANEWAY: Not only would it mean imposing a choice on thousands of

-voice in the decision.
-We would also be taking a terrible risk, helping to
+people who had no voice in the decision, but it would also be taking a

 CHAKOTAY: I'll let Riley know.